Anmol-Singh-Jaggi/directsync/README.md

                             Make the destination directory exactly same as the source.
 Shorthand for `-add -rm -ovr`.
       -trash, --use-trash   Send to trash/recycle bin while deleting/overwriting.
+      -cache, --use-cache   Whether to use previously cached comparison-check result from disk.
       -dry, --dry-run       Just simulate and report the file operations that will be performed with the current configuration.
       -no-bar, --hide-progress-bar